lazd/gulp-handlebars/examples/ember-htmlbars/README.md

-# Compile templates for use in Ember.js and HTMLBars
+# Compile HTMLBars templates for Ember.js

-This example will show you how to compile handlebars#2.0.0 templates for use in Ember.js applications with HTMLBars.
+This example will show you how to compile HtmlBars templates for use in Ember.js applications.

 ## Dependencies

-* [`ember-handlebars`](https://www.npmjs.org/package/ember-handlebars) - Compile templates for Ember.js
 * [`gulp-concat`](https://www.npmjs.org/package/gulp-concat) - Combine output into a single file
+* [`gulp-replace`](https://www.npmjs.com/package/gulp-replace) - A string replace plugin for gulp
-* [`ember-cli-htmlbars`](https://www.npmjs.org/package/ember-cli-htmlbars) - Compile templates for Ember.js with HTMLBars
+* [`gulp-wrap-amd`](https://github.com/phated/gulp-wrap-amd) - Transforming templates to AMD style used in browsers.

 ## Input